Franticware/usb-to-ps1-mouse-pro/wiring/README.md

-### ⚠️ Notice: This wiring guide is outdated.
-Please wait until it is up-to-date with board revision PCB_3.

 ## Handwiring the adapter

 Building the PCB variant is recommended, but some may prefer this one.
 It does not look as good, but works just as well.